Publications

 [Read Here]

 Norrie, Aidan.
 Review of The Image of Elizabeth I in Early Modern Spain, edited by Eduardo Olid Guerrero and Esther Fernández.
-Royal Studies Journal 8, no. 2 (2021), 240–242.
+Royal Studies Journal, 8.2 (2021), 240–242.

 [Published Open Access]

 Norrie, Aidan.
 Review of Forgotten Queens in Medieval and Early Modern Europe: Political Agency, Myth-Making, and Patronage, edited by Valerie Schutte and Estelle Paranque.
-Parergon 37, no. 2 (2020): 246–248.
+Parergon, 37.2 (2020), 246–248.

 [Read Here]

 Norrie, Aidan.
 Review of Early Modern Catholics, Royalists, and Cosmopolitans: English Transnationalism and the Christian Commonwealth, by Brian C. Lockey.
-Parergon 36, no. 2 (2019): 259–260.
+Parergon, 36.2 (2019), 259–260.

 [Read Here]

 Norrie, Aidan.
 Review of Unexpected Heirs in Early Modern Europe: Potential Kings and Queens, edited by Valerie Schutte.
-Royal Studies Journal 6, no. 1 (2019): 129–132.
+Royal Studies Journal, 6.1 (2019), 129–132.

 [Read Here] [Review on Publisher's website]